 Located on 2 acres of riverfront just downstream from the town of Winthrop, WA

-, the park includes a trail with benches along the river, inspiring sculptures by Smoker Marchand, and a public gathering area with shelters, picnic tables, interpretive signs, and a magical kid's lookout topped with wood carved osprey by Bruce Morrison.
+, the park includes a trail with benches along the river, inspiring sculptures by Smoker Marchand, a tipi, and a public gathering area with shelters, picnic tables, interpretive signs, and a magical kid's lookout topped with wood carved osprey by Bruce Morrison.
 The land is being restored to its natural riparian and floodplain condition.

 Homestream Park held its grand opening on October 13, 2019 with hundreds of people gathering for a "Coming Home" celebration honoring the returning salmon and all people of the Methow.